 3. Top technical training and conferences I have attended outside my country.

-Evidence is: google links to my certificates showing all my international technical training, pictures with 2 top instructors in the electronics industries won have trained me (including recommendation #2), a snapshot of my registration for the embedded world conference sponsored by my present employer, a picture with the CTO of a startup based in the US ( they have good international recognition) and a picture of myself and the chairman of my present employer at the conference.
+Evidence is: google links to my certificates showing all my international technical training, pictures with 2 top instructors in the electronics industries won have trained me (including recommendation #2), a snapshot of my registration for the Top Tech conference for electronics engineers sponsored by my present employer, a picture with the CTO of a startup based in the US ( they have good international recognition) and a picture of myself and the CEO of my present employer at the conference.

 4. Document showing my employer’s patent of a product that I designed.